Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 In the case of AI, the term “artificial intelligence” was coined in 1956 at a summer conference at Dartmouth College in Hanover, New Hampshire.
 There Allen Newell and J.C.
 Shaw demonstrated a program named Logic Theorist (LT) that was capable of proving elementary theorems in propositional calculus.

-But the concept of AI was around for some time and many engineers and early technologists, such as Alan Turing, who built a programmable computer that could play chess.
+But the concept of AI was around for some time and many engineers and early technologists experimented with early computers to that end.
+One such individual was Alan Turing, who built a programmable computer that could play chess.
 This, of course, is aside from his work in the field in helping to win World War II.
-Later, Turing provided a basis to understand whether a machine or program is indeed intelligent from the human perspective or just a sophisticated parlor trick.
-This came from his paper “Computing Machinery and Intelligence” from 1950.
+Later, Turing provided a basis to understand whether a machine or program possessed human-like intelligence or was simply a sophisticated parlor trick.
+The “Turing Test” was introduced in his paper “Computing Machinery and Intelligence” from 1950.

 Over time, more sophisticated programs have been possible since the rapid evolution of hardware processing and miniaturization of hardware components.
 We see this evolution by the introduction of more and more capable weak AI solutions such as Joseph Weizenbaum’s ELIZA (1966), IBM’s Deep Blue (1996), and IBM’s WATSON (2011).